 Changes are welcomed in agile as Scope is flexible whereas in traditional manner scope is fixed in the beginning due to which changes have to follow change request path

 Progress is measured with % completion traditionally whereas working software is the measure of progress in agile

 Project Manager as a central controlling authority is traditionally driving the project whereas Self-motivated and self-organizing teams drive the projects in agile.

 26. What are the responsibilities of a Scrum Master?

 Key responsibilities of a Scrum Master involves:

-27. How does agile testing (development) methodology differ from other testing (development) methodologies ?
+27. How does agile testing (development) methodology differ from another testing (development) methodologies?

-The testers (developers) ensure that the whole process of testing (development) is broken into small steps as possible, and just a small unit of code is tested (developed) in each of these steps.
-The team of testers (developers) consistently communicates the results of their work, and changes the short term strategy and even the development plan on the go, based on the results of agile testing.
-Agile methodology encourages flexible and rapid response to change, which should lead to better end results.
+Answer: The testers (developers) ensure that the whole process of testing (development) is broken into small steps as possible, and just a small unit of code is tested (developed) in each of these steps.
+The team of testers (developers) consistently communicates the results of their work and changes the short term strategy and even the development plan on the go, based on the results of agile testing.
+The agile methodology encourages a flexible and rapid response to change, which should lead to better end results.

-A ScrumMaster should make this role their top priority to focus on benefits of the overall team.
-Their load will vary from sprint to sprint depending on what impediments and issues the team is dealing with.
+Answer: A ScrumMaster should make this role their top priority to focus on the benefits of the overall team.
+Their load will vary from sprint to sprint depending on what impediments and issues the team are dealing with.
 Newly formed teams typically take more ScrumMaster time; 50%-100%, while experienced ScrumMasters with established well functioning teams might spend 50% or less time on the ScrumMaster role.

-29. What is difference between Epic, User stories & Tasks ?
+29. What is the difference between Epic, User stories & Tasks?